mcgue/test/README.md

 # test
-Used to test things. *add more things only if needed*
+Used to test things.<br>
+Status: used as needed.